Sapein/Scout/README.md

 GPL and the AGPL.

 As to why the AGPL vs the GPL, this is a Discord bot.
 It's entirely provided 'as a service' to Discord Users.
-As such, it is my understanding that the conditions of the GPL don't necesarily trigger or require 'sharing' of their code.
+As such, it is my understanding that the conditions of the GPL don't necessarily trigger or require 'sharing' of their code.
 This would effectively allow them to close source the bot and make 'improvements' without contributing back to everyone.
-This would be effectively the same circumstances under the last reason -- but also means that I make their bot better and they do nothing for everyone else.
+This would be effectively the same circumstances under the last reason -- but also means that I make their bot better, and they do nothing for everyone else.
 In my opinion this is a problem as it robs users of the ability to make improvements to that bot and also robs everyone else using that bot from the benefits of your improvements.
 However, the AGPL does trigger under these circumstances and require sharing.
 As such it was the best option to achieve what my goals, while also being open.